SanchitTaliyan/url_crawler/README.md

 ## Features

-- Fetch metadata from multiple URLs.
+- Fetch metadata from single or multiple URLs.
 - Extract information such as title, description, keywords, author, viewport, and robots.
 - Basic content classification using word frequency.
-- API endpoint to accept multiple URLs in a single request.
+- API endpoints to accept a single URL or multiple URLs in a request.

 ## Setup